We did not find any results for . We recommend you speak with your local hearing care specialist.

 Can I afford a hearing aid?

-Hearing aid prices vary depending upon the model and style, but also upon the degree of your hearing loss and any special options or services you may choose to personalise your instrument.
-National Hearing Care offers payment plans that include interest free options.
-You may also be eligible for benefits for some services and hearing aids via the Office of Hearing Services or your private insurance company.
+Hearing aid prices vary depending upon the model and style, but also upon the degree of your hearing loss and any ongoing maintenance packages you may choose to personalise your instrument.
+You may also be eligible for funding for some services and hearing aids via the Office of Hearing Services (OHS), and/or your insurance company.
+It's best to contact your local clinic to discuss funding options available to you and your personal circumstances.Expand Collapse